 When it comes to hiring a developer, you have lots of options.
 You may have started your site using one of the methods above and just need a little help or some tweaks that you want to hire someone to do.
 On the other hand, you might want to have someone build your travel agency website from the ground up and not have to worry about it.

-SEO You’ll want to check your developers credentials to see if they have experience designing websites with SEO in mind or if they work with an SEO expert to make sure your site is in tip-top shape.
+You’ll want to check your developer's credentials to see if they have experience designing websites with SEO in mind or if they work with an SEO expert to make sure your site is in tip-top shape.
 Don’t forget that much of the SEO legwork is in the page’s content.

-We polled our 7-Day Set Up Facebook Support Group—which is agents that are just starting their agency—about what type of travel agency websites they went with for their travel agency.
-The vast majority of those that said they built their own using a website builder like Wix or SquareSpace.
+The vast majority of those said they built their own using a website builder like Wix or Squarespace.
 Another thing to note, they didn’t allow clients to book on their site.

 Other (Important) Website Purchases to Keep in Mind